 Companies should care about the accessibility of their websites, this is especially true if they’re a company who wish to increase their customer levels and revenue.
 With the advance of technology, more and more visually impaired people use the web and in particular for purchasing goods, as it is easier for visually impaired people to shop online, as opposed to high street shopping where it can be extremely busy and a stressful environment.

 Actually, that isn’t true; a lot of visually impaired people are members of different communities, social forums, clubs etc. If they discover a website, they have had a good experience with, they are likely to share the experience with their friends, groups etc. Of course, visually impaired people will also relay any good experiences to their non-visually impaired friends, family or acquaintances.
 This could increase a company’s popularity, not to mention their profits.

 It can be very cost effective, creating an accessible website, as mentioned above, you are likely to increase your customer levels.
 If you are in the process of building a new website and implement the accessibilities from the start it shouldn’t cost you any more than it would otherwise.
-It is not difficult to include simple accessible tools to a website; W3c (World Wide Web Consortium), have all the information needed for creating accessible websites, they also have fact sheets on many aspects.
-Here is a link to one such fact sheet that may answer some questions a Company/website provider may have.
+It is not difficult to include simple accessible tools to a website; W3c (World Wide Web Consortium), have all the information needed for creating accessible websites.
+Use the following link to W3C website for more details https://www.w3.org/WAI/standards-guidelines/wcag/

 Apart from anything else, providing a website that is accessible, shows potential users of your website, that you are professional, believe in equality, inclusion and delivering the best service to ALL your customers/visitors.